 General knowledge of computer usage and ability to use database software, e-mail, internet software, spreadsheets, teaching software, and word processing software.

-Certificates, Licenses, Registrations: Certificates determined by the District to be relevant to the job, including current NCLB requirements (paraprofessional certification) and First Aid Certification.
+Certificates, Licenses, Registrations: Certificates as determined by the District, including current NCLB requirements (paraprofessional certification).

-Physical Demands: The physical demands described here represent those that an employee must meet to perform the essential functions of this job successfully.
+Physical Demands: The physical demands described here must be met by an employee to perform the essential functions of this job successfully.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential job functions.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to walk; sit; use hands for fine manipulation, handle or feel and reach with hands and arms.
 The employee must often stand, stoop, kneel, crouch, or crawl.
 The employee must regularly lift and/or move up to 25 pounds and occasionally up to 75 pounds.
 Specific vision abilities required by this job include close vision, distance vision, the ability to adjust focus, and peripheral vision.
-Ability to speak clearly to be able to be understood and understand the speech of others.
+Must speak clearly to be understood and identify and understand the speech of others.
 Emotional stability to work effectively under pressure and control all aspects of the job.

 Work Environment: The work environment characteristics described here represent those employees may encounter while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential job functions.

 The noise level in the work environment is usually low to moderate.
-Employees may be exposed to blood borne pathogens and occasionally wet or humid outdoor weather conditions.
-Employees may be subject to temperature fluctuations, fumes, odors, and dust.
+Employees may be exposed to blood borne pathogens and temperature fluctuations, fumes, odors, and dust.

 Note: This is not necessarily an exhaustive or all-inclusive list of responsibilities, skills, duties, requirements, efforts, functions, or working conditions associated with the job.
 This job description is not a contract of employment or a promise or guarantee of any specific terms or conditions of employment.
 The school district may add to, modify or delete any aspect of this job (or the position itself) whenever it deems advisable.